sonisarm/Determining-PAR-regions-in-sexual-chromosomes/README.md

          -V GVCF_files.list \
          -L Z_ss.list \
          -O ${intermediate_GVCF}

+# Perform joint genotyping on one or more samples pre-called with HaplotypeCaller
 gatk --java-options "-Djava.io.tmpdir=${myDIR}/tmp/" GenotypeGVCFs -R ${ref} -V ${intermediate_file} -O ${output} --tmp-dir ${myDIR}/tmp/

 ````
-* Output: One VCF with called SNPs for all samples
+* Output: A final VCF in which all samples have been jointly genotyped

 ### Step 3: Filtering VCFs